typescene/typescene.github.io/docs/introduction/installation.md

 These bundlers also provide a development environment that can be used to watch your source files, and reload the page in your browser when a change is detected.
 The `@typescene/webapp` package supports HMR (hot module reload) functionality to update views without having to reload the entire page.

-Bundlers require some additional setup.
-Files for a minimal installation are included with the Web app package itself, in the [`setup`](https://github.com/typescene/typescene-webapp/tree/master/setup){:target="_blank"} folder.

 Refer to [Your first project](/docs/guides/first) for an example that uses the Webpack bundler.

 #### Application class